Skip to main content

 Mercer Lake

 Mercer Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 Mercer Lake reaches 24 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 181 acres, Mercer Lake fits the Wisconsin median for monitored lakes, with partial shoreline records.
-Mercer Lake ranks 12 of 34 in Iron County — solidly in the upper half of the local distribution.
+Within Iron County's 33 graded waters, Mercer Lake sits at rank 5, near the top of the local distribution.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-07-27.
 Grade methodology: LakeGrade methodology.